backstage-workshop/backstage-workshop/README.md

 >
 >Workspace folder is on container local volume.
 >The repository on the host machine is mapped to `/my-machine`.
+>
+>Colima by default mounts the $HOME directory of the user on the container.
+In order to use the mapping mentioned above, clone this repository anywhere under your $HOME directory. `/my-machine` will not be accessible if this project is cloned outside $HOME.

 ## 3. Close Container
 1. Open command pallate and select `Remote: Close Remote Connection`.